alexanderstuart/CR1-Group_Elements_in_Chordates/README.md

-# CR1-Group_Elements_in_Chordates
+# CR1-Group_Elements_in_Vertebrates

 # CGE Extraction Pipeline

-This repository contains the workflows described in the methods of (include bioRxiv link).
+This repository contains the workflows described in the methods of [Ancient persistence and newfound diversity of CR1-group retrotransposons across vertebrates](https://www.biorxiv.org/content/10.64898/2026.01.13.699120v2).
 The pipeline used to identify and curate CR1-group elements (CGEs) from chordate genomesis implemented in Nextflow and designed to run on a SLURM-managed HPC.

 Tools used